-The Holy Biscuit was proud to present, ‘Stories from the Past,’ a project, film and exhibition, in which children reenacted and revived the past–bringing to life characters and key events connected to the graveyard at St. James Church, Benwell.
+For our second exhibition, The Holy Biscuit was proud to present, ‘Stories from the Past,’ a project, film and exhibition, in which children reenacted and revived the past–bringing to life characters and key events connected to the graveyard at St. James Church, Benwell.

 St. James’ Heritage and Environment Group worked with a group of children from St John’s School to explore key periods and events in the history of Benwell.
 Time Bandits, a local historical re-enactment group, was commissioned to work with the children to research the history of the graveyard and to write fictionalized dramas based on their research.
 The pupils then performed their dramas on location in the churchyard, as local film-makers, Archive For Change, filmed the project.

 The exhibition featured artifacts and photos from the film project, as well as artwork and writing produced by the children, who spoke of the characters and events they portrayed, as well as their experience in the production process.